openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - `0`: no material changes are pending.
 - `1`: changes are pending but being initiated.
 - `2`: changes are pending and blocked based on this resource's change management policy.
-- `3`: changes are pending and blocked based on another resource in the change management hierarchy.

 `change_management_next_change_eta`
 Labels: